vincentqha/cs361-microserviceA/README.md

 # Movie Quotes Microservice

-CS 361 Microservice A for teammate that provides movie quotes information via HTTP/JSON communication via Flask.
+CS 361 Microservice A for teammate that provides movie quotes information via REST API HTTP/JSON communication pipe.
 It returns relevant data such as movie quote, movie title, actor/character who spoke the quote, and genre.

 ## To programmatically REQUEST data from Microservice A
 To programmatically REQUEST data from Microservice A, include this function in your Python file: